 Place dough into bowl covered with cloth.
 Allow to rise.
 Punch down and then put container in fridge until chilled or overnight.

 Roll dough into balls and put in pan.
 Cover pan and let rise for an hour.
 Bake at 350 until golden

-Fresh apple pie topped with ice cream is the final delight of our Thanksgiving dinner.
+Fresh apple pie topped with ice cream is the final delight of our elegant Thanksgiving dinner.
 I have a special porcelain pie dish I use for baking pies that makes for a pretty presentation!